null

 Thomas à Kempis (c.
 1380 – 25 July 1471; German: Thomas von Kempen; Dutch: Thomas van Kempen) was a German-Dutch canon regular of the late medieval period and the author of The Imitation of Christ, written anonymously in Latin in the Netherlands c.
 1418–1427, one of the most popular and best known Christian devotional books.
 His name means "Thomas of Kempen",Kempen being his home town.
 He was a member of the Modern Devotion, a spiritual movement during the late medieval period, and a follower of Geert Groote and Florens Radewyns, the founders of the Brethren of the Common Life.

-The Immitation of Christ is said to have made more saints than any other book - next to the Bible, of course.
+The Imitation of Christ is said to have made more saints than any other book - next to the Bible, of course.
 Countless saints from Thérèse of Liseux to Ignatius of Loyola have kept this book on their nightstands, used it to direct their minds during adoration, and carried it in their pockets as a soldier carries his weapon into battle.

 Humility and Elevation of the Mind to God along with Meditations on Death are both part of TAN's new initiative TAN Resurrection, who's mission is to bring back to life, and translate into English for the first time, the classic works of the Saints.